goodsonwebdesign/lnyqe-app/CODING_STANDARDS.md

 - Follow the Angular DI pattern consistently
 - Inject services in the constructor
 - Use appropriate provider scope

+- Use [ngClass] for conditional styling instead of string interpolation when multiple or complex class conditions are needed.

 ## Security Standards